gjmcn/zap/docs/contents-md/Loops.md

     print i
 ```

+`do` returns `undefined`.

-Use `stop` to exit a loop _at the end the current step_.
+Use `stop` to exit a loop _at the end of the current step_.

-Use `Infinity` as the number of steps when there there is no actual limit on the number of steps, but the index parameter is required:
+Use `Infinity` as the maximum number of steps when there is no actual maximum, but the index parameter is required:

 ```
 // prints 0 1 2 3 4
 Infinity do i
     print i
-    i += 1
-    if (i == 5)
+    if (i == 4)
         stop
 ```

-If only the loop body is given, the number of steps defaults to `Infinity`:
+If only the loop body is given, the maximum number of steps defaults to `Infinity`:

 ```
 x = 1